jordi-e-morales/gen-ai-bootcamp-2025/genai-architecting/Readme.md

 Due to the recent developments of NLP and particularly Generative AI, the hypothesis is that the business requirement can integrate AI-powered systems that provides the capabilities to easily integrate into the system.

+In this case the language will be FRENCH.

 #### Functional Requirements

 The system must be capable of: